Get

 Image Credit: Pixabay

 Insoluble fiber binds to toxins, can prevent the formation of hairballs, and helps your cat feel full for longer.
-The insoluble fiber from beets isn’t a cheap filler but is genuinely useful for your cat’s digestive health.
+The fiber from beets isn’t a cheap filler but is genuinely useful for your cat’s digestive health.

 How to Feed Your Cat Beets

 Once a beet is washed, scrubbed, and peeled, you can chop it into small pieces and cook it until soft.
 Add the chunks to your cat’s food, or blend them into a smooth puree and add to their food that way.
+You can also offer raw shredded beet to your cat.

-Symptoms that beets don’t agree with your cat could include:
+Signs that beets don’t agree with your cat could include:

 • Diarrhea